RahulSharma-10/FirstFullStackWebsite/README.md

+#MOODBOARDS
-# This is my first full stack Web Application with a sample Login and a Sign up BackEnd Interface, and minimal Designs.
+The Website is designed for MoodBoards, a product display platform and is my first full stack Web Application.
+The Website includes a Simple Login and a Sign up BackEnd Interface, alongwith Aesthetically Pleasing Designs to suit your vibe!